14NGiestas/mfi/README.md

 sudo pip install fypp
 ```

+Install lapack and blas (I use the static versions).
+This one can be tricky so if you run into any problem,
+plase open a issue and report it to your package provider.

 ### FPM

 This project supports the [Fortran Package Manager](https://github.com/fortran-lang/fpm).
 Follow the directions on that page to install FPM if you haven't already.

 ### Running